MingxiaGuo/English/docs/EF/General-English/1-6_Food.md

 ```

 ````
 FRANK:  I like chicken.
 I don't really like beef.
 But my wife Mary doesn't like chicken, so we usually eat beef.
 I really like vegetables like carrots, onions, potatoes, peas ....
-Mary doesn't like vegetables. 我喜欢吃鸡肉  。 我不是很喜欢牛肉。 但是我妻子Mary不喜欢吃鸡肉  ，所以我们通常吃牛肉。 我很喜欢吃蔬菜  ，如胡萝卜，洋葱 ，土豆，豌豆...
-Mary不喜欢吃蔬菜  。
+Mary doesn't like vegetables.
-•FRANK:  She likes meat .... and cake .... and cookies ....
+FRANK:  She likes meat .... and cake .... and cookies ....
 Oh the beef!
 Um, hello?
 Yes, hello.
-Is this the Mayfair Restaurant? 她喜欢吃肉...还有蛋糕...还有曲奇... 哦，牛肉 ！ 嗯，你好？ 你好。 请问是梅菲尔餐厅吗？
+Is this the Mayfair Restaurant?
-•FRANK:  Yeah I'd like to make an order. 我想叫外卖了
+FRANK:  Yeah I'd like to make an order. 我想叫外卖了
 ````

 ```
 FRANK:  Some water ....
 A bowl of salad ....
 Ahuh, yes.
 Thank you very much.
-How much is that? 一些水... 一碗色拉... 嗯，是的。 非常 谢谢你。 多少钱？
+How much is that?
-•FRANK:  Mm hmm.
+FRANK:  Mm hmm.
 Here you are ....
 Some beef and vegetables.
-Ah yes .... some bread and butter. 嗯。 给你钱。   牛肉和蔬菜。 是的...一些面 包和黄油。
+Ah yes .... some bread and butter.
 ```

 ### a) Grammar: Counters